dbaila123/smart_notes/SPRINTS/SPRINT 42/MODIFICACIÓN CÓDIGO - PRY Y RQ/1- Querys - Modificación de código (PRY - RQ)/7- CREATE PROCEDURE sp_smart_get_requerimientos_refact.md

-IF @fechaCreaIni IS NOT NULL AND @fechaCreaFin IS NOT NULL
+/*IF @fechaCreaIni IS NOT NULL AND @fechaCreaFin IS NOT NULL

 BEGIN